Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 Step 2: Create or Claim Your Profile

-Search for your firm’s name.
+Search for your architecture firm’s name.

 • If it’s there, claim it